sammcj/mcp-package-version/README.md

    - Use AWS Bedrock tools for AI model information:
      - `check_bedrock_models` to search, list, or get specific model information
      - `get_latest_bedrock_model` to get the latest Claude Sonnet model (best for coding tasks)
+   - Use Docker container image tools:
+     - `check_docker_tags` to find available tags for Docker images from Docker Hub, GitHub Container Registry, or custom registries

 1. **Always Check Versions Before Writing**
    - Before writing a package.json or requirements.txt file, use the appropriate tool to check latest versions